Skip to content

 Many of the indicators of intergenerational domestic abuse are very similar to domestic abuse perpetrated by (ex)partners.
 They can include, but are not limited to:

-In the City of London, Victim Support are here to help visitors, residents and/or people who work in the City of London and have been affected by Domestic Abuse, Sexual Violence, and Hate Crime.
+In the City of London we also have the Victim Support Service who are here to help visitors and/or people who work in the City of London and have been affected by Domestic Abuse, Sexual Violence, and Hate Crime.
 They support not only those who experience it directly, but also their friends, family and any other people involved.

 It doesn’t matter when the crime took place, or whether you’ve reported it to the police.
 You can get their help at any time, 24 hours a day, seven days a week.